Heating Questions Homeowners Ask

 Before You Call: 6 Safe Checks Homeowners Can Do

-These are safe, simple checks that solve a lot of “no heat” posts online.
+These are safe, simple checks that solve a lot of “no heat” issues.
 If anything smells hot, you see damage, or breakers trip—stop and request service.

-- Set to HEAT and raise temp 2–3° above room temperature.
+Set to HEAT and raise temp 2–3° above room temperature.
+Replace batteries if needed.

 Heating Questions We See Online All the Time

 Tap a question to expand.
-These are common “Reddit + forum” heating issues—and what they usually mean in real homes.
+These are common “forums + real homes” heating issues — and what they usually mean.

 Call Right Away If You Notice Any of These